bazel-contrib/SIG-rules-authors/go-tutorial.md

  )
 ```

-We can use bazel to execute the binary with the new changes.
+We can use Bazel to execute the binary with the new changes.

 ```bash
 $ bazelisk run //:go-code-tutorial word